 - Paying more interest over time: When you take out a new loan to replace old loans, your loan terms start over.
 That means you may spend more time paying off your loan, and you’ll likely pay more total interest in the long term.

-- Your cash flow issues might not get resolved: If your business is hemorrhaging money, a debt consolidation loan won’t fix your financial issues.
+- Your cash flow issues might not get resolved: If your business is hemorrhaging money, a debt consolidation loan won’t solve your financial issues.
 It’ll be a short-term fix without a long-term strategic solution.

 Best business debt consolidation options

-If you’re thinking about consolidating your business debt, you have a few different choices based on your situation.
+If you’re thinking about consolidating your business debt, you have a few choices based on your situation.